-I often think we ought to hire ourselves out as rainmakers.
+I sometimes think we ought to hire ourselves out as rainmakers.
 It seems wherever we cycle the wet weather follows.
 Even in the Sahara, one of the driest places on the planet, we experienced a freak storm that left us with a soggy tent and water logged sleeping bags.
 (We’d left the fly off, naturally.
 It never rains in the desert.)

 Now, New Zealand is not Mauritania.
 I get that.
 But honestly, I have to keep reminding myself that we’re mid-summer down under.